Randware/Wasome/docs/LANGUAGE-SPECIFICATION.md

 - `bool` - Either `true` or `false`.
 - `char` - A single Unicode code point (source representation encoded in UTF-8).

+Wasome does not have a built in array and string type.
+They have to be provided by the standard library.

 ---

 ### Expressions